wanforge/quotes/README.md

 - 🔔 This is the whole point of technology.
 It creates an appetite for immortality on the one hand.
 It threatens universal extinction on the other.
 Technology is lust removed from nature.
 - 🔔 Those that know, do.
 Those that understand, teach.
 - 🔖 The only way to tell the truth is to speak with kindness.
 Only the words of a loving man can be heard.
+- 🔥 To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.
 - 🕹️ Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them.
 - 🦿 There is no need for temples, no need for complicated philosophies.
 My brain and my heart are my temples; my philosophy is kindness.
 - 🦿 To avoid criticism, do nothing, say nothing, be nothing.